-(1) Excludes the Refunded Bonds.
+(1) Excludes the 2015B Bonds, which are Refunded Bonds.
+Includes the 2025B and 2025C Refunding Candidates.
 Includes all General Revenue Bonds, including those that are also Building Fee Revenue Bonds additionally payable from and secured by a pledge of any or all of the Building Fees and trust land revenues deposited in the University of Washington Bond Retirement Fund.
 For the University's General Revenue Refunding Bonds, 2022C (Term Rate Bonds), assumes 4.00% stated coupon rate through the Scheduled Mandatory Purchase Date of August 1, 2027, and also assumes a rate of 4.00% through final maturity, although the University has the right to earlier redemption of such bonds.

-(2) Excludes the Refunded Bonds that are lease revenue bonds.
-See "SECURITY FOR THE BONDS-Future Debt."
+(2) Excludes the WEDFA 2013 Bonds and WEDFA 2014 Bonds, which are Refunded Bonds.
 Includes leases and other contractual obligations payable from General Revenues, a note, FAST lines of credit (amount drawn as of February 3, 2025), interest for Reimbursed Bonds and Certificates of Participation.
 Includes the FHCC Promissory Note Agreement.
 See "UW MEDICINE-Other Clinically Integrated UW Medicine Entities-FHCC."
+Includes the lease revenue bonds that are 2025B and 2025C Refunding Candidates.
+See "SOURCES AND USES OF BOND PROCEEDS-Refunding Plan-Refunding of the LRB Obligations."

 (3) Totals may not foot due to rounding.
-Source: The University.